If Pubs Could Talk…

 If female, to thy heart

-More than a century later, the pub became the haunt of Charles Dickens (1812-1870), who had been set to work at the rat-infested Warrens Blaking factory, now Charing Cross Station.
+More than a century later, the pub became the haunt of Charles Dickens (1812-1870), who had been set to work at the rat-infested Warrens Blaking factory, in the corner of Chandos Place and Bedford Street.
 With his entire family imprisoned for bad debts, it was an experience that had great impact on him.
 Both David Copperfield and Great Expectations are based on this period of his life.

 The Marquis continues this cultural tradition, attracting artists from the neighbourhood theatres, civic workers, and those exploring the hub and delights of Trafalgar Square, Leicester Square, and Covent Garden.
 In the winter cozy up next to our 17th Century fire, and in the summer enjoy a bevy in our outside area, the smallest street in London, and rumoured to be J.K Rowling’s inspiration for ‘Diagon Alley’ featured in the Harry Potter series.

-Revel in the atmosphere, and maybe it’ll inspire your own highway robberies or literary classic.
-Who knows, maybe a bit of the legacy will rub off on you.
+Revel in the atmosphere and who knows, maybe a bit of the legacy will rub off on you.